mongodb-developer/mongodb-java-spring-boot-csfle/README.md

 Update the file [mongodb.properties](src%2Fmain%2Fresources%2Fmongodb.properties) with your MongoDB URI.

-> Note: When you are using MongoDB Client-Side Field Level Encryption, MongoDB recommends that you store the data and
+> Note: When you are using MongoDB Client-Side Field Level Encryption, you have the opportunity to store the data and
 > the keys in two separate clusters in order to manage the keys independently of the data.
-That's because the retention
-> policies should be different (GDPR).
+You can choose to do so to
+> have a different backup retention policy for your two clusters (interesting for GDPR Article 17 "Right to erasure"
+> for instance).
 For more information,
 > see [Client-Side Field Level Encryption](https://docs.mongodb.com/manual/core/security-client-side-encryption/).

 ## MongoDB Automatic Encryption Shared Library